 On December 6, 2001, a class action complaint for violations of U.S. federal securities laws was filed in the United States District Court for the Southern District of New York against us, four officers individually and the three investment banking firms who served as representatives of the underwriters in connection with our initial public offering of common stock which became effective on March 23, 2000.
 On April 19, 2002, a Consolidated Amended Complaint, which is now the operative complaint, was filed in the same court.
 The complaint alleges that the registration statement and prospectus for our initial public offering did not disclose that (1) the underwriters solicited and received additional, excessive and undisclosed commissions from certain investors, and (2) the underwriters had agreed to allocate shares of the offering in exchange for a commitment from the customers to purchase additional shares in the aftermarket at pre-determined higher prices.
 The action seeks damages in an unspecified amount and is being coordinated with approximately 300 other nearly identical actions filed against other companies.
 On July 15, 2002, we moved to dismiss all claims against us and the individual defendants.
 A court order dated October 9, 2002 dismissed without prejudice numerous individual defendants, including the four officers of our company who had been named individually.
 On February 19, 2003, the Court denied the motion to dismiss the complaint against us.
-We have approved a Memorandum of Understanding ("MOU") and related agreements which set forth the terms of a proposed settlement between the plaintiff class and us and the vast majority of the other approximately 300 issuer defendants.
-It is anticipated that any potential financial obligation of us to plaintiffs due pursuant to the terms of the MOU and related agreements would be covered by existing insurance.
-Therefore, we do not expect that the proposed settlement would involve any payment by us.
-The MOU and related agreements are subject to a number of contingencies, including the negotiation of a settlement agreement and approval by the Court.
+We have approved a Memorandum of Understanding ("MOU") and related agreements which set forth the terms of a settlement between us, the plaintiff class and the vast majority of the other approximately 300 issuer defendants.
+Among other provisions, the settlement contemplated by the MOU provides for a release of us and the individual defendants for the conduct alleged in the action to be wrongful.
+We would agree to undertake certain responsibilities, including agreeing to assign away, not assert, or release certain potential claims we may have against the underwriters.
+It is anticipated that any potential financial obligation of us to plaintiffs pursuant to the terms of the MOU and related agreements will be covered by existing insurance.
+Therefore, we do not expect that the settlement will involve any payment by us.
+The MOU and related agreements are subject to a number of contingencies, including the negotiation of a settlement agreement and its approval by the Court.
 We cannot be certain as to whether or when a settlement will occur or be finalized and are unable at this time to determine whether the outcome of the litigation will have a material impact on our results of operations or financial condition in any future period.